-The Energy Division will review the responses to the RFP, select the Low-Income Program Manager based on the selection criteria and requirements listed below, and direct the selected IOU to contract with the Low-Income Program Manager.
+The Energy Division will review the responses to the RFP and select the Low-Income Program Manager based on the selection criteria and requirements listed below.
+Within 30 days of Program Manager selection, the Program Manager shall submit a final program implementation plan to the Director of Energy Division for approval.
+Following Energy Division approval, Energy Division will direct the selected IOU to contract with the Low-Income Program Manager.
 Energy Division will direct the Program Manager.
 The Energy Division may direct the selected IOU to renew or extend the contract, as appropriate.
 The contract shall permit the Energy Division to direct the contracting utility to cancel the contract if the Energy Division determines that the Program Manager's performance is deficient or if there is another breach of the contract.
+Energy Division shall ensure the mainstream CSI program administrators coordinate with the Low-Income Program Manager to facilitate coordinated program implementation.

 The utility contracting with the Program Manger will enter into a co-funding agreement with each of the other utilities specifying how each of the other utilities will fund its share of the cost of program management from its Low-Income Program funds.
 The contracting utility will then pay the Program Manager.
-The co-funding agreement will govern all financial transactions among the utilities for the low-income incentive program based on the program budget, including program evaluation costs.
+The co-funding agreement will govern all financial transactions among the utilities for the low-income incentive program based on the program budget, including program and annual audit evaluation costs.